 • Avoid large meals and caffeine late in the day.

-• Create a comfortable sleep environment with dim lights and quiet sounds.
+• Create a comfortable sleep environment with dim lights, quiet sounds, and mobility enhancing friction-reducing sheets and sleep garments.

 Tips for Developing Healthy Sleep Habits